VallabhSawant/Business_Forecasting_Fish_Production/README.md

 # Business_Forecasting_Fish_Production
 Business_Forecasting_Fish_Production

-- Our data includes fish capture and aquaculture production for the United States from 1960 to 2016.
-Considering the data, we plan to forecast the number of fishes that need to be captured and cultivated through aquaculture to suffice the needs in the United States.
+Our goal is to predict the amount of fish in metric tons that needs to be captured to suffice the needs of population for United States.

-- We plan to do a short forecast for the next 3 years.
+We plan to do a long forecast of 3 years to predict the same.

-- We plan to split the data into train and test data.
-After applying certain algorithms and comparing the error, we can measure the accuracy of the forecast.

-- The data is in yearly format.

-- Our data includes fish capture and aquaculture production for the United States from 1960 to 2016.
-This data was found on Kaggle after looking for fish captured in the world.
+This forecast will help understand the amount of fishing that needs to be done to suffice the need of the population.
+This will be very useful to the regulatory body to set a cap on the fishing to preserve the enviroment which going ahead will impact the fisheries that are into aquaculture.
+We are using various forecasting techniques such as Naïve, Simple Moving Average, Holt-Winters, Regression, Arima, Exponential Smoothing and Random Walk Forest to achieve the goal.
+The best forecasting technique would be decided based on the accuracy measures.
+We are going to consider MAPE as a good accuracy measure since it is scale independent and can be used to compare different forecast scenarios with ease.

+The data could be found inside the data folder --> https://github.com/VallabhSawant/Business_Forecasting_Fish_Production/blob/master/Data/Fish_Production_UnitedStates.xlsx
+The code can be found inside the project folder --> https://github.com/VallabhSawant/Business_Forecasting_Fish_Production/tree/master/Project

 Project Team Member:
 1. [GauravKumar Vishwakarma](https://github.com/Gaurav-Vish)